GSE vs. LMC: reshaping of radially biased stellar haloes by satellites: Results

 where the integrand in the second line is the even component of the density distribution in $z$.
 In practice we generate the distribution $\bar{\rho}$ by randomising the azimuths $\phi$ and signs $\mathrm{sgn}(z)$ of each particle in the simulated halo.
 We similarly denote $\delta_\Sigma$ as the contrast in the projected density, defined analogously to $\delta_\rho$.

 In Fig.~\ref{fig:overdensity_3d} we show the projected density contrast of the fiducial simulation (with $\beta=0.9$) in Galactocentric coordinates.
 The densities are integrated across the cube of side length 60\,kpc.
 The Sun's location is indicated with the $\odot$ symbol, the Milky Way disc in grey, and the orbit of the LMC with a dashed line.
 We also show 3D regions corresponding to the VOD and the two parts of the HAC.
 As expected from Fig.~\ref{fig:axis_changes}, the LMC's reshaping of the stellar halo causes overdensities (relative to the symmetrised halo) to form.
 Following expectations from the analytical model in Section~\ref{section:theory}, these are aligned in azimuth with the LMC's orbital plane (left-hand panel).
 The right-hand panel shows that the overdensity at $y<0$ is above the Galactic plane ($z>0$), while the one at $y>0$ straddles the plane.
 In each projection the locations of the overdensities closely match the regions occupied by the VOD and HAC (particularly HAC-S, below the plane).
 This close correspondence suggests that the LMC may be at least partially responsible for creating the observed overdensities.
+However, we do not see any significant overdensity in the HAC-N region.
+This is likely due to the past orbit of the LMC in the simulation, and a different realistic trajectory \citep[e.g. see][]{vasiliev2023} may result in overdensities in different locations.
+We also note that some works \citep[e.g.][]{simion2014} report a density excess in HAC-S but not HAC-N, so there is not necessarily a tension between our simulation and observations.

 We show the contrast in the on-sky projected density in Fig.~\ref{fig:density_sky_beta}.
 Each row shows a different range of distances, and each column shows a different simulation.
 These have anisotropies $\beta=\{0.5,0.7,0.9\}$.
 The theory in Section~\ref{section:theory} suggests that tidal alignment with the LMC's orbital plane should only occur for highly eccentric orbits.
 We therefore expect that the overdensities seen in Fig.~\ref{fig:overdensity_3d} will weaken if the anisotropy $\beta$ is reduced from the fiducial value of 0.9.
 Note that $\beta>0$ in each simulation, so all are radially biased.